 2. B2B SEO Uses Low-Volume Keywords

-This is due to the fact that B2B space is smaller than that of B2C; therefore, there’s a need to target a lot of high-value but low-volume keyword that are easier to rank for in Google.
+This is due to the fact that the B2B space is smaller than that of B2C; therefore, there’s a need to target a lot of high-value but lower-volume keywords that are easier to rank for in Google.

-Despite the fact that there may be a lot of people searching up stuff on the web with regards to the industry, most of them aren’t out to make purchases.
+Despite the fact that there may be a lot of people searching up stuff on the web with regards to your industry, most of them aren’t ready to make purchases.
 They’re simply in search of information or tools that could simplify their work or life.

 There is less eCommerce competition for keywords related to B2B keywords.